RBEGamer/AtomicChess/src/src_buildroot/README.md

 ![make menuconfig](./documentation_images/buildroot_file_system.png)

 The QT libraries and the other needed libraries are quite large in size.
 For the full QT5 with QT3D and the Virtual Keyboard and the nedded QuickControls II the rootfs file system is about 230MB.
-The default setting is about 128MB.
+The default setting is 128MB.
 So buildroot can not build the final image beacuas its not enought space.
 To increase the rootfs maximum size, buildroot provides a size option under `Filesystem images -> root filesystem -> exact size`.
-With the SPACEBAR_KEY its possible to edit the default value to 512M.
+With the `Space-Key` it is possible to edit the default value to 512M.
 A Zero for automatic determination is not supported.

 The `Fileystem images` category, provides several other options for the rootfs.
 Its also possible to create a readonly filesystem or a compressed one.
-For debudding purposes, the readonly filesystem option is disabled.
+For debugging purposes, the readonly filesystem option is disabled.
 All other settings are the default settings.

-After building a complete image the size is about 270mb in Size, this includes the bootloader, os with all libraries and packages with the ATC needed programs (UI, Communication Client).
+After building a complete image the size is about 310MB in Size, this includes the bootloader, os with all libraries and packages with the ATC needed programs (ATC_UI, ATC_Client).

 ### FILE SYSTEM OVERLAY
 * general function and usage